Ree group

-In mathematics, a Ree group is a group of Lie type over a finite field constructed by Ree (1960, 1961) from an exceptional automorphism of a Dynkin diagram that reverses the direction of the multiple bonds, generalizing the Suzuki groups found by Suzuki using a different method.
+In mathematics, a Ree group is a group of Lie type over a finite field.
+They are named after Rimhak Ree, who constructed them from an exceptional automorphism of a Dynkin diagram that reverses the direction of the multiple bonds, generalizing the Suzuki groups found by Suzuki using a different method.
 They were the last of the infinite families of finite simple groups to be discovered.

 Unlike the Steinberg groups, the Ree groups are not given by the points of a connected reductive algebraic group defined over a finite field; in other words, there is no "Ree algebraic group" related to the Ree groups in the same way that (say) unitary groups are related to Steinberg groups.
 However, there are some exotic pseudo-reductive algebraic groups over non-perfect fields whose construction is related to the construction of Ree groups, as they use the same exotic automorphisms of Dynkin diagrams that change root lengths.

-Tits (1960) defined Ree groups over infinite fields of characteristics 2 and 3.
-Tits (1989) and Hée (1990) introduced Ree groups of infinite-dimensional Kac–Moody algebras.
+Tits defined Ree groups over infinite fields of characteristics 2 and 3.
+Tits and Hée introduced Ree groups of infinite-dimensional Kac–Moody algebras.